Emergent Correspondence from Image Diffusion: Semantic Correspondence

 \subsection{Application: Edit Propagation}

 One application of DIFT is image editing: we can propagate edits in one image to others that share semantic correspondences.
 This capability is demonstrated in~\cref{fig:edit_propagation}, where we showcase DIFT's ability to reliably propagate edits across different instances, categories, and domains, without any correspondence supervision.
-More results are in~\cref{suppsec:moreresults},~\cref{fig:supp_editing}.

 To achieve this propagation, we simply compute a homography transformation between the source and target images using only matches found in the regions of the intended edits.
-By applying this transformation to the source image edits, we can integrate them into the corresponding regions of the target image. \Cref{fig:edit_propagation} shows the results for both OpenCLIP and DIFT$_{sd}$ using the same propagation techniques.
+By applying this transformation to the source image edits (e.g., an overlaid sticker), we can integrate them into the corresponding regions of the target image. \Cref{fig:edit_propagation} shows the results for both OpenCLIP and DIFT$_{sd}$ using the same propagation techniques.
 OpenCLIP fails to compute reasonable transformation due to the lack of reliable correspondences.
 In contrast, DIFT$_{sd}$ achieves much better results, further justifying the effectiveness of DIFT in finding semantic correspondences.